Renzo Olivo

 Renzo Olivo ([ˈrenso oˈliβo]; born 15 March 1992) is an Argentine professional tennis player.
 He competes mainly on the ATP Challenger Tour and ITF Futures, both in singles and doubles.
 He has a career-high singles ranking of World No. 78 achieved on 9 January 2016 and a doubles ranking of World No. 148 achieved on 29 April 2013.

 Career

-In Bastad, he made it through three rounds of qualifying to reach his first ATP tour main draw, and then he reached the quarterfinals, defeating second seed Tommy Robredo.
+At the 2014 Swedish Open in Båstad, he made it through three rounds of qualifying to reach his first ATP tour main draw, and then he reached the quarterfinals, defeating second seed Tommy Robredo.

 He earned the biggest win of his career at the 2017 French Open, when he beat twelfth seed and home favourite Jo-Wilfried Tsonga in four sets.